ChrisDuffley/stationPlaylist/readme.md

 * Press cart keys (F1, Control+1, for example) to play assigned carts from anywhere.
 * Press H to show a help dialog which lists available commands.

-## Track alarms
+## Track and microphone alarms

-By default, NVDA will play a beep if five seconds are left in the track (outro) and/or intro.
-To configure this value as well as to enable or disable them, press Alt+NVDA+1 or Alt+NVDA+2 to open end of track and song ramp dialogs, respectively.
-In addition, use Studio add-on settings dialog to configure if you'll hear a beep, a message or both when alarms are turned on.
+By default, NVDA will play a beep if five seconds are left in the track (outro) and/or intro, as well as to hear a beep if microphone has been active for a while.
+To configure track and microphone alarms, press Alt+NVDA+1, Alt+NVDA+2, or Alt+NvDA+4 to open alarms settings in Studio add-on settings screen.
+You can also use this screen to configure if you'll hear a beep, a message or both when alarms are turned on.

-## Microphone alarm

-You can ask NVDA to play a sound when microphone has been active for a while.
-Press Alt+NVDA+4 to configure alarm time in seconds (0 disables it).

 ## Track Finder